tessaSAC/culture-handbook/culture.md

 ## The best idea can come from anywhere
 Easy to write, easy to say.
-The way to live it we find is not by finding a silver bullet but with lot's of individual initiatives such as
+The way to live it we find is not by finding a silver bullet but with lots of individual initiatives such as
 * Celebrating each others victories.
 * Intentional knowledge sharing.
 * Video hangouts.